-Arman Tsarukyan was once again at the center of chaos on fight night, and this time he wasn’t even competing.
-The UFC lightweight contender went to the Ronda Rousey vs. Gina Carano fight at the Intuit Dome earlier in the evening as part of teammate David Mgoyan‘s corner.
+Arman Tsarukyan was once again at the center of chaos on fight night, and this time, he wasn’t even competing.
+The top UFC lightweight contender was at the Intuit Dome as part of teammate David Mgoyan’s corner for his featherweight fight against Albert Morales on the Ronda Rousey vs. Gina Carano prelims.

 Watch What’s Trending Now!

-However, things took a turn for the worst when welterweight contender Namo Fazil defeated Jake Babian with a shocking second-round anaconda choke submission in the final prelim fight.
+However, things took a turn for the worse when welterweight contender Namo Fazil defeated Jake Babian with an impressive second-round anaconda choke in the final fight of the preliminary card.

-Moments after receiving the microphone for his post-fight interview, Fazil publicly called out ‘Ahalkalakets,’ claiming the two “needed to talk.”
-Later, when he walked past him after the win, the altercation fans expected by now finally broke out.
+Moments after receiving the microphone for his post-fight interview, Fazil publicly called out the Armenian, claiming the two “needed to talk.”
+Later, as he was walking past him on his way out, the altercation fans expected by now finally broke out.

 ADVERTISEMENT

 ‘Ahalkalakets,’ along with some of his men, tried to confront Fazil again backstage before being prevented by security, which included Most Valuable Promotions founders Jake Paul and Nakisa Bidarian.
-Before things could escalate any further, the UFC lightweight was escorted out.
+Before things could escalate any further, the UFC lightweight was escorted out of the arena.

 ADVERTISEMENT